 Over the years, we’ve been involved in a lot of discussions about how to estimate during sprint planning.
 If you’re new to Scrum – or even if you’re not – you might find value in these musings.

 Story Points.
 There are some very good reasons to estimate in story points rather than in man-hours.
 When you work in an Agile environment, everybody pretty much agrees that there is uncertainty to every user story.
 In order to claim that a requirement will “cost” 8 man-hours, you should first call in a business analyst to flesh out the requirement until it’s 100% unambiguous, and also an architect to design a solution for it.
 So, to save the customer’s money, you skip the long and detailed planning and just estimate the relative weight of the stories.
 Then, knowing the real cost of some of them, you can roughly evaluate the others.
 Remember, you are always guessing – estimation is not an exact science.

 Planning Poker.
 Now that the team understands the background, we can start Sprint Planning.
 Team members sit together, discuss the user stories, share implementation plans and give their estimates.
-To be honest, I don’t understand what problem people are trying to solve by bringing cards to the planning session.
-If you have a leader who is trying to give all the estimates, just buy him an ice cream or something, and ask him not to pronounce any numbers for an hour.
+To be honest, we don’t understand what problem people are trying to solve by bringing cards to the planning session.
+If you have a leader who is trying to give all the estimates, just buy them an ice cream or something, and ask them not to speak any numbers for an hour.
 If you can help your people cooperate and talk to each other, they don’t need a formal procedure.
 If you can’t, feel free to introduce Planning Blackjack or Planning Roulette – you will likely fail anyway.

-And to close, I feel that I must bring up my main point about Agile again:
+And to close, we feel that we must bring up our main point about Agile again:

 Agile process is what works for you and your team.
 Don’t hesitate to introduce changes if you need to.